keanshi-nlp/keanshi-nlp.github.io/_pages/about.md

 # 🔥 News
+- *2024.11*: I got the Nationl Scholarship for Undergraduate Students.
-- *2024.09*: &nbsp;🎉🎉 I accept the pre-admission of Peking University.
+- *2024.09*: I accepted the pre-admission of Peking University.
 It's my honor to study with the guidence of Prof. Baobao Chang.

 <!-- # 📝 Publications